-This page includes frequently asked questions App Infrastructure Protection (AIP) has received about File Integrity Monitoring (FIM) and the File Transfer Protocol (FTP).
+This page includes frequently asked questions F5 Distributed Cloud App Infrastructure Protection (AIP) has received about File Integrity Monitoring (FIM) and the File Transfer Protocol (FTP).

-You can track a FTP services exfiltrating data away from your system using the AIP FIM monitoring service.
+You can track a FTP services exfiltrating data away from your system using the Distributed Cloud AIP FIM monitoring service.

 To whitelist a particular user, you have to add a suppression to the rule they currently trigger.

-- On the Alerts page, click the Suppression button.
+- On the Alerts page, click the Suppress button.

 - On the Add New Host Rule Suppression dialog, specify the user to suppress.